 - Movement.
 All movement creates heat in the working body tissues.
 An essential part of any warm-up is stretching and actively using the muscles.
 Unfortunately the hands and fingers use rather small muscle groups so hand and finger movements, while comprising an essential part of any hand warm-up, are, on their own, a slow way to produce significant heat and blood flow to the hands.
 Vigorous movements of the large muscle groups (arms, shoulders, back and legs) will warm the whole body much faster.

 3. We can warm our hand up from the outside by applying heat.

 - Fritz Kreisler’s pre-concert warm-up consisted of soaking his hands in a basin of very warm water for 10-15 minutes (I imagine he wore rubber gloves).

 - a fan heater or blow-dryer is a great warm-up aid, as we can move and stretch the hand in the hot air instead of having to hold the hand immobile on a warm object.

-- we can buy nowadays little sachets of gel that become instantly hot (and for 20 minutes or more) when you bend a little piece of metal floating in the gel.
-They are very convenient to have in your pocket while waiting to play (but beware of the hand getting sweaty).
+- we can buy nowadays little sachets of gel or powder that become instantly hot (and they last for 20 minutes or more) when we follow the instructions (bend a little piece of metal floating in the gel or shake the powder).
+These are very convenient to have in our pocket while waiting to play and can be lifesavers, but beware of the hand getting sweaty through overdoing it.

 4. We can create heat in the hand also through surface friction.